rpgkaiser/FoolProof.Core/README.md

 ## Migration to asp.net core of the [MVC Foolproof Validation](https://codeplexarchive.org/project/foolproof) library.

-This library add many new validation attributes to your toolbox.
+This library add many validation attributes to your toolbox.

-_Operator validators:_
+**Operator validators:**
 + Is
 + EqualTo
 + NotEqualTo